 Playing classic, holiday favorites on your cello warms the hearts of your audience members.
 However, it’s also fun to add new and current holiday-themed songs to your playlist.

 To that end, we’ve assembled this 2019 UPDATE, combining some of Connolly Music’s favorite holiday songs for the cello, as well as brand new hits straight from the Billboard.com charts.

 Tried-and-True Holiday Standbys

 First, we’ll start with our pick of tried-and-true holiday standbys, organized by playing level.

 The first place to start for sheet music for Christmas songs is Christmas Music Songs.
-You will find a healthy handful of carol sheet music written specifically for the cello.
+You will find a healthy handful of carol sheet music explicitly written for the cello.
 Just a few options in the selection are:

-Sinfonia from Christmas Oratorio by Bach ($2.99), moderately slow tempo.
+- Sinfonia from Christmas Oratorio by Bach ($2.99), moderately slow tempo.
 Includes both solo arrangements and instrumental parts for various instruments, including cello.

-The Nutcracker Medley ($6.99), is exactly as it’s titled: A medley of songs from that Christmas favorite by Tchaikovsky, The Nutcracker.
+- The Nutcracker Medley ($6.99), is exactly as it’s titled: A medley of songs from that Christmas favorite by Tchaikovsky, The Nutcracker.
 Going to see The Nutcracker is a holiday tradition, regardless of what holiday you celebrate.
 This medley is eight pages of sheet music that intermediate level cellists can learn for their version of the family holiday concert.

 All these scores are on the Musicnotes website where you can buy the hard copy or add $2 to the cost to download the arrangement immediately as a pdf file.
 Some of these arrangements are “Musicnotes Editions,” which means that when you purchase the sheet music, you’re also buying the right to perform and record this arrangement, as well as print out multiple copies.
 If you’re a teacher looking for sheet music, buying a Musicnotes Edition arrangement will solve a host of copyright challenges for you.